joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 **Win Probability:** **25.42%**
 **(Original Win Probability: 17.94%)**

-**Insight:** Against Ryan Day’s explosive offense, Marshall’s blueprint still improves win probability by nearly 7.5 percentage points over baseline.
-The strategy creates a viable path to victory in over 1 in 4 simulations, even when accounting for elite coaching.
+**Insight:** Against OSU's explosive offense, Marshall’s blueprint still improves win probability by nearly 7.5 percentage points over baseline.
+The strategy creates a viable path to victory in over 1 in 4 simulations, even when accounting for elite talent.

 ---